navara99/resource-wall/README.md

 ## Features

-- users can save an external URL along with a title and description ^ users should be able to search for already-saved resources created by any user ^ users should be able to categorize any resource under a topic ^ sers should be able to comment on any resource
-^ users should be able to rate any resource
-^ users should be able to like any resource
-^ users should be able to view all their own and all liked resources on one page ("My resources") ^ users should be able to register, log in, log out and update their profile

 ### home page

 - display all the resources
-- users should be able to like any resource
+- users can like any resource
-- display screenshot/embed video/images uploaded by the user
+- display screenshot/embed video uploaded by the user
-- diplsay title, rating, number of likes, part of desciption, username
+- diplsay title, rating, number of likes, desciption, owner's username, added date
+- users can view resources by catergory

 ### login

-- email, password
+- users can login with email, password

+### logout

+- users can logout

 ### register

-- email(unique), password , username(unique)
+- users can regsiter with email(unique), password , username(unique)

 ### detail page of a single resource

-- owner can make resource public/private
-- users should be able to comment on any resource (just comment)
+- users can comment/rate/like on any resources
-- users should be able to rate any resource (rating, plus comment)
-- users should be able to like any resource

-### my & liked resources
+### My resources

-- users should be able to view all their own and all liked resources on one page ("My resources")
+- users can view all their own and all liked resources on one page
+- users can go to the details page when they click on the resource
+- owner can delete resource

+### update profile

+- users can update their profile (email, username, bio, first name, last name, link for profile picture)

+### change password

+- users can change their password

 ### user page

-- view username, bio, full name
+- users can view user's info (profile picture, username, bio, full name)

-### my page
-- users should be able to update their profile (username, email, password[twice], profile picture)

 ### new resource

-- save an external URL along with a title and description
+- users save an external URL along with a title and description
+- users can make resource public/private
-- users should be able to categorize any resource under a topic
+- users can categorize resource under a topic

 ### header

-- users should be able to search for already-saved resources created by any user
+- users can search for already-saved resources created by any user
-- logout button / login link
+- display logout button / login link
-- view resources by catergory

 ## To do list

 ### deploy the server

 ### README.md

 ### refactoring (siu)

 - home.js
 - my-resources.js
 - scss files

+### login

+- user can login with username

 ### history

 ### handle error

-### responsive
+### responsive design
 - hide nav bar

-### my & liked resources (Thar)
-- users can go to the details page when they click on the resource
-- owner can delete resource

-### edit page (stretch)
+### edit page

-- edit url, description, title, categories
+- edit url, description, title, category
-- owner can change public/private for all resources
+- change public/private

 ### home page

 - order reources by date
+- only show partial description if too long
+- test the tabs

 ### register
-- twice, included char and number, min length: 8
+- constrain on password, enter twice

 ### user page

 - view the user's resources

 ### new resource

 - upload image

 ### header

 - users should be able to search any user
+- go back to homepage when focused

 # LHL Node Skeleton